 Yamaha OX99-11 Concept

-Within a year they had built this, a tandem 2 seater that had a definite F1 car look about it.
 Unfortunately all this carbon fibre and F1 technology came with a price tag $800,000 this just at the end of a recession.
-A further 2 cars were built and used as test beds and press car but the car never made it in to production.
+The company was keen to emphasize that acceleration and drivability were greater development priorities than top speed.
+The car never made it in to production.
 Issues were found with its handling which needed additional design development which was to be expected in supercar designed and built in 12 months, however this was taken over by Yamaha’s own company Ypsilon Technology in Milton Keynes, which was set up to both service the F1 engines and build the cars.
 Unfortunately 6 months later due to a perceived lack of demand the plug was pulled in 1992.

 |submitted by||Richard Owen|